By Caroline Nassuuna

 Communications Officer, ICPAU

-Organised by the Pan African Federation of Accountants (PAFA) in collaboration with the African Union (AU) and ICPAU, the conference is a three-day event, featuring a two-day in-depth exploration of PFM and an International Public Sector Accounting Standards Board (IPSASB) roundtable.
+Organised by the Pan African Federation of Accountants (PAFA) in collaboration with the African Union (AU) and ICPAU, the conference was a three-day event, featuring a two-day in-depth exploration of PFM and an International Public Sector Accounting Standards Board (IPSASB) roundtable.

 "The event is of great significance as it is a crucial platform for advancing important discussions regarding Public Financial Management (PFM) reforms in Africa.
 These reforms are essential in improving efficiency, transparency and accountability in financial systems across the continent," said CPA Nkajja, Secretary/CEO of ICPAU.